 If this is your first time planning a skiing holiday now that you have children, it can be quite a mind bender as to how it will all work.
 Are they old enough to ski?
-If so, what is the best way to teach them?
-If not, what are you to do with them, and how can you make sure you also ensure you get time to enjoy the slopes yourself?
-Choosing the type of care to get for your children is obviously a very personal thing, but there are plenty of options available, ranging from half day ski schools to private nanny services.
+If so, what’s the best way to teach them?
+If not, what are you to do with them, and how can you make sure you get time to enjoy the slopes yourself?
+Choosing the type of care to get for your youngster is obviously a very personal thing, but there are plenty of options available, ranging from half day ski schools to private nanny services.

 The age ranges and service services available can vary depending on your country and resort of choice.
-Many resorts offer crèche & day care facilities from 6 months and mini clubs with introduction to skiing for 3 and 4 years old.
-Above that it very much depends on the resort and accommodation and operator you go with.
-There are options for teenagers to be with their peers, pre teens and young children to be out doing activities all day, including skiing, which could include a drop off and pickup for ski lessons as well as evening services for looking after your children whilst you are having dinner.
+Many resorts offer crèche & day care facilities from 6 months and mini clubs involve an introduction to skiing for 3 and 4 year olds.
+Above that it very much depends on the resort and accommodation you go with… There are options for teenagers to be with their peers, and tweens and young children to be out doing activities all day, which could include a drop off and pickup for ski lessons as well as evening childcare whilst you’re having dinner.

-Skiing with a baby isn’t as complicated as it might sound - children of this age are quite easy to cater for as they don’t cost that much and most resort have crèche facilities to care for them if parents want some time off together.
+Skiing with a baby isn’t as complicated as it might sound - children of this age are quite easy to cater for.
+They don’t cost that much and our favourite family properties have crèche facilities to care for them if parents want some time off together.
 Other childcare facilities are private nanny services, baby listening services in the evenings and resort kindergartens with fully qualified English speaking staff.
-The local tourist offices also will have a list of minders.
+The local tourist offices will also have a list of minders.

-Usefully some of the more child friendly resorts also have companies that can rent most of what you need for an infant such as baby monitors, portable DVD players and car seats.
+Usefully some of the more child friendly hotels and resorts have companies that can rent most of what you need for an infant such as baby monitors, snow buggies and sterilizing equipment.

-This age groups are probably the most challenging to take away, whilst not quite ready to be sent off skiing they do need to be kept entertained and get a fair amount of exercise.
-Once again most resorts offer care and supervised activities, so they can have fun in and out of the snow.
+Tots are probably the most challenging age group to take away, whilst not quite ready to be sent off skiing they do need to be kept entertained and get a fair amount of exercise.
+Once again most resorts offer care and supervised activities, so they can have fun indoors and out on the snow.
 These can be for half or full days and can include lunch as well.
-Some accommodation offerings have their own crèche facilities and offer daytime and evening baby-sitting services.
-You can also go for the private nanny options which can be more cost effective if there is a group of you bringing tiddlers who can share the cost.
+Some accommodation types have their own crèche facilities and offer daytime and evening baby-sitting services.
+You can also go for the private nanny option which can be more cost effective if there’s a group of you bringing tiddlers who can share the cost.

-This is a very exciting age to take your children skiing, they tend to be more adventurous and open to instruction.
-You will need to ensure there is some kind of kids club in the resort that you are going to.
-Most kids clubs include lessons, more appropriate for the 3,4 and 5 year olds perhaps, and you can get proper lessons as they get a bit older, where the clubs will do drop off and collection to the lessons.
-Half days are a good option as you will get the opportunity to see how quickly they’re progressing – chances are they’ll be speeding past you on the piste in no time!
+This is a very exciting age to take youngsters skiing - they tend to be more adventurous and open to instruction.
+The best thing to do is make sure there’s some kind of kids club in the resort you’re going to.
+Most kids clubs include lessons tailored to 3, 4 and 5 year olds and you can book proper lessons as they get a bit older, where the clubs will do drop off and collection to the lessons.
+Half days are a good option as you’ll get the opportunity to see how quickly they’re progressing – chances are they’ll be speeding past you on the piste in no time!

-Some kids club also include an after dinner service, which allows you to go and enjoy your dinner whilst they are being looked after.
+Some kids clubs also include an after dinner service, which gives you the chance to enjoy your dinner whilst they’re well looked after.

-Skiing with pre-teen children under 13 years of age may well be the most rewarding of all, as you can move off the training slopes and ski together.
-There are terrific Kids clubs for this age too, including lessons and lunch, half or full days and an optional evening service, so you can still go skiing with the other adults safe in the knowledge that your children are having a great time.
+Skiing with pre-teen children under 13 years of age - or tweens - may well be the most rewarding of all, as you can usually move off the training slopes and ski together.
+There are terrific kids clubs for this age too, including half or full day lessons and lunch and an optional evening service, so you can enjoy the skiing and evenings safe in the knowledge that your sprogs are having a super time.

 If you’re looking to book a family holiday, you want to look for a resort that’s got a great beginners’ ski area – a magic carpet is a winner for children.
 You also want to look for accommodation that is near the lifts and near the ski school because you’ll be carrying all their gear up to the slopes every day.